flavioaiello/redsocks/README.md

 # Redsocks transparent proxy for docker

 # Usage
-Feel free to use docker-compose 1.6 sample excerpt to include in your launch script.
+Feel free to use docker-compose 1.6 sample excerpt.
 Do not forget to insert on of your services the dependency to redsocks.
 ```
 version: 2.0